 Mix two parts water, one part witch hazel, two parts vegetable glycerin (a natural moisturizer available online or in health/natural food stores), and a tablespoon of olive or other cooking oil per cup of liquid in a spray bottle.
 If you have aloe vera gel on hand, add one part to the mixture.
 A few drops of essential oil will give you a scented product.
 Spritz on wet or dry hair before styling.

 More Body and Bounce

-- Try this mixture to regain supple hair: Mix one teaspoon powdered brewers’ yeast with four ounces of apple cider vinegar to create an after wash rinse.
+Try this mixture to regain supple hair: Mix one teaspoon of powdered brewers’ yeast with four ounces of apple cider vinegar to create an after-wash rinse.
 Pour it over wet hair and let stand at least a minute before rinsing.